 Sanitation and cleanliness in public schools is a widespread problem across Ghana:

-We designed the Me kit to include the necessary materials to reinforce our curriculum on sanitation and public health.
+We designed the Me Kit to include the necessary materials to reinforce our curriculum on sanitation and public health.
 Every student is given sponges, eating tray, bowl, cleaning fluid, pen, and storage space in their personalized Me kit.
-We are open to collaborations with other agencies to be able to continue modelling better sanitary habits in schools.
+We are open to collaborations with other agencies to be able to continue modeling better sanitary habits in schools.